 Stress is one of the biggest causes of health issues in cats.

-It can cause everything from urinary tract problems and allergies to excessive biting, scratching, marking and more.
+It can cause everything from urinary tract problems and allergies to excessive biting, scratching, peeing outside the litter box, and more.

 But cats have mastered the art of hiding pain.
 So how do you know what triggers stress in your cat?